 We investigate two approaches: first to optimize sorting networks and the second to adapt sample sort to small numbers of items.
-When optimizing sorting networks, the most important aspects are how to execute the conditional swap operations on modern CPUs and which sorting network instances to use: the best known ones or locality-aware recursive constructions such as Bose-Nelson's2.
+When optimizing sorting networks, the most important aspects are how to execute the conditional swap operations on modern CPUs and which sorting network instances to use: the best/shortest known ones, or recursive locality-aware constructions such as Bose-Nelson's2.
 Optimizing sorting networks has previously been addressed by Codish, Cruz-Filipe, Nebel, and Schneider-Kamp3 in 2017, but we go much further into the hardware details of the conditional swap operations and use hand-coded assembly employing conditional move instructions.
+We focused on using "simple" non-vectorized instructions, because they are available on a wider range of architectures.
 For slightly larger sets of items (e.g. up to 256), we present Register Sample Sort (RSS), which is an adaptation of Super Scalar Sample Sort4 to use the registers in the CPU for splitters.
+As items we focus on sorting pairs of an integer as key and an associated reference pointer or value.
+This enables the sorting of items with complex payload values.
+Integers keys fit into a register and can easily be compared using a simple instruction.
+Our results can be applied directly to other keys like float and doubles, but not necessarily to larger objects.
+However, some of our sorting network implementations are fully generic and can be translated to any data type.